 Because of many things, Syosset is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Syosset really has some of the features that families look for when choosing a good community to raise children.
 Is Syosset perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Syosset is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Syosset is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 In Syosset, a lot of people use the train to get to work every day though Syosset is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

 Syosset is an extremely ethnically-diverse town.
 The people who call Syosset home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Syosset residents report their race to be White, followed by Asian.
-Important ancestries of people in Syosset include Italian, Irish, German, Polish, and Russian.
+Important ancestries of people in Syosset include Italian, Irish, German, Russian, and Greek.

 The most common language spoken in Syosset is English.
 Other important languages spoken here include Chinese and Langs. of India.